-If you experience roof storm damage, it’s important to act fast because the longer you wait, the more damage can compound and become worse than when it happened.
-So we’re going to help you determine if you have storm damage and then what to do next.
+If you experience damage to your roof, it’s important to act fast and call a professional storm damage repair team.
+The longer you wait, the more damage can compound and become worse than when it happened.
+But what are the main causes of roof storm damage?

 There are four main suspects of storm damage to your roof: wind, water, hail, and debris.

 During thunderstorms, wind gusts can be gale-force (40-60mph) or even hurricane force (75+ mph) which can cause severe damage to your roof’s shingles.
 A wind that speed can easily tear off shingles or just lift and curl them, both revealing the protective underlayment beneath your shingles.
 When that underlayment is exposed, your roof is immediately at risk of leaks as water can leak underneath the nearby shingles and seep into your home.